Camera Basics By Neil Blevins Created On: Oct 13th 2025 Updated On: Nov 26th 2025 Software: Any

 of whether it's traditional film or digital, the same terms and

 settings apply to both methods.
-Let's start with a simple glossary of

 Aperture: The Aperture

 is the opening that lets light into the camera.
-Measured in f-stop.
+Measured in f-stop

-The larger the opening,
+(focal ratio).
+The larger the opening, the smaller the f-stop, the more

 F-stop: The value used